zenml-io/zenml/examples/add_your_own/template_README.md

 [IN CASE OF HIGH COMPLEXITY AN ARCHITECTURE DIAGRAM]

-# ☁️ Run in Colab [ONLY IF A NOTEBOOK IS SUPPLIED]
+# ☁️ Run in Colab
+[ONLY WRITE THIS IF A NOTEBOOK IS SUPPLIED]

 If you have a Google account, you can get started directly with Google Colab
 - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/zenml-io/zenml/blob/feature/main/examples/[INSERT